allan-tulane/fa-23-assignment-04-zdupre18/assignment-04.md

 as few coins as possible that sum to $N$.

-**enter answer in `answers.md`**
+**enter answer in `answers.md`** for n dollars a greedy function would have to have a function to intalize an empty list to store coins gthen iterate through coin denominations in decrerasing order starting from the largest int.
+If however the curretn denomination is less or = to remaining N then add the max # of coins to the list.
+This will continue til N becomes 0

 **1b)** Prove that this algorithm is optimal by proving the greedy choice and optimal substructure properties.

+  greedy - to prove this take a proffess of c be the coin denominations and N remaining largest coin denominiation would have to be C <= N. The alogiorthsm choice of the largest coin denomination at each step is greedy since its optimal choice since it looks at the largest coin denomination at each step

+  optimal substructure - this can be constructed a solution would be to construct optimal solutions to subproblems of the main problem. if we remove off occurrences of c and leave with N -c the optimal sub-problem would be to construct an optimal solution for the og problem.
+Combining optimal solutions from subproblems

 **enter answer in `answers.md`**

 **1c)** What is the work and span of your algorithm?

+work = O(1) because its constant and iterates through each step. since its propeprotal to num of coins denominations span = O(1) because its also proportion to num of coin denominations and the process denomination equality since each step depends on the previous

 **enter answer in `answers.md`**